 - It draws attention, meaning the hiring manager will spend more time reviewing your CV.

-- It convinces the hiring manager that since you’ve made a measurable impact in your previous roles, it’s likely you’ll have a similar impact in the role for which they’re recruiting.
+- It convinces the hiring manager that since you’ve made a measurable impact in your previous roles, it’s likely you’ll have a similar impact in the position for which they’re recruiting.

-- It demonstrates your keen knowledge of which metrics an account manager should be improving.
+- It demonstrates your keen understanding of which metrics an account manager should be improving.

-As an account executive, there are a whole host of metrics on which you can focus.
+As an account executive, there are a whole range of metrics on which you can focus.
 You don’t have to provide precise numbers, either—rough estimates are fine.

 Here are some questions you can ask to determine how to include metrics in your work experience on your CV: